Giving the ZOE Community a Chance to Become Owners

 The Challenge

-ZOE built deep trust during the pandemic through its COVID app and science-led public health work.
-But with that trust came a misconception: many believed ZOE was a nonprofit.
+ZOE earned widespread trust during the pandemic through its COVID app and science-backed public health work.
+But that trust led to a common misconception: many people thought ZOE was a nonprofit.

-As we prepared to launch commercial products, we faced a critical risk: if we didn’t address the shift head-on, we could erode the very trust we had built.
-We needed to reframe the narrative—making it clear we were a mission-driven company, not a charity—and invite our community to be part of the next chapter.
+As we prepared to launch commercial products, we faced a real risk.
+If we didn’t address the shift directly, we could lose the very trust we had built.
+We needed to reframe the narrative.
+Our goal was to make it clear that ZOE is a mission-driven company, not a charity, and to invite our community to be part of what came next.

 The Approach

-We partnered with Crowdcube to launch “Own ZOE,” a crowdfund campaign that invited our community to become owners of the company.
-Unlike most campaigns, our goal wasn’t to raise the most money—it was to offer meaningful participation to as many people as possible.
+We partnered with Crowdcube to launch “Own ZOE,” a crowdfund campaign that invited our community to become part-owners of the company.
+This wasn’t about raising the most money.
+It was about offering meaningful participation to as many people as possible.

 The Outcome

-The response exceeded all expectations.
-Over 12,800 people became owners of ZOE, contributing more than £7.4 million—over 7x our original target.
+The response far exceeded expectations.
+More than 13K people became owners of ZOE, contributing over £7.4 million and raising more than seven times our original goal.

-• 4th largest crowdfund in Europe by investor count
+4th largest crowdfund in Europe by number of investors

-More importantly, we turned passive supporters into active participants—giving our community a real stake in our future and reinforcing the trust we’d worked so hard to build.
+Most importantly, we turned passive supporters into active participants.
+The campaign gave our community a real stake in ZOE’s future and strengthened the trust we had worked so hard to earn.

 Learnings

-Our community didn’t need flashy incentives—they just needed an open door.
-By making ownership accessible and communicating with clarity and respect, we gave people a way to deepen their connection to ZOE—and they showed up in droves.
+Our community didn’t need flashy incentives.
+They just needed an open door.
+By keeping ownership accessible and communicating with clarity and respect, we gave people a way to feel even more connected to ZOE.
+And they showed up in force.

-The biggest challenge wasn’t interest—it was infrastructure.
-Many of our members were new to investing, and CrowdCube’s platform wasn’t always intuitive, especially for older users.
-If I were to do it again, I’d push for stronger support and clearer onboarding to meet the needs of a more diverse group of first-time investors.
+The biggest challenge wasn’t interest.
+It was infrastructure.
+Many members were new to investing, and Crowdcube’s platform wasn’t always intuitive, especially for older users.
+If I were to do it again, I’d push for better support and simpler onboarding to meet the needs of a more diverse group of first-time investors.